I just saw some video of Iran doing their own May Day thing with their troops.

 To paraphrase the Reverend Jackson, they are nobody.

-So that without a without a birth certificate, they can't prove who they are, and thus they can't get a photo ID.
+So without a birth certificate, they can't prove who they are, and thus they can't get a photo ID.

 But yet they're great citizens and they're out there and they need to vote.

-I this they're trying to portray this as a huge number of uh of people that were born at home and not at the hospital, and therefore there's no birthday.
+They're trying to portray this as a huge number of people that were born at home and not at the hospital, and therefore there's no birth certificate.

-Now, if that's the case, how can they have anything?
+Now, if that's the case, how can they have any?

 How can they get a job?

-How can they do you know the all the obvious questions that follow from that?
+How can they do, you know, all the obvious questions that follow from that?

 That's the point.